Quantum sensing with a spin ensemble in a two-dimensional material: Methods

 \subsection{Experimental setup}

 Extended Data Fig.~\ref{fig:setup} illustrates the experimental setup used in this work.
-The device under test is measured in a closed-cycle cryostat (attoDRY2100, Attocube) equipped with a two-axis vector magnet and a base temperature of $T \approx 1.7\mathrm{K}$.
+The device under test is measured in a closed-cycle cryostat (attoDRY2100, Attocube) equipped with a two-axis vector magnet and a base temperature of $\approx 2\mathrm{K}$.
 Optical excitation and collection are carried out in free space using a home-built confocal microscope, which includes a light-emitting diode (MF617, Thorlabs) and a camera for sample imaging.
 A cryogenic objective (LT-APO/VISIR/0.82, Attocube) focuses the light onto the sample.
 Sample scanning in all directions is achieved with Attocube nanopositioners (ANPx101 for lateral positioning and ANPz101 for vertical positioning).

 Off-resonant spin-state initialization is performed with a 532~nm laser (split from a Verdi V-10, Coherent), gated by an acousto-optic modulator (4C2C-532-AOM, Gooch and Housego).
 A 550~nm short-pass filter in the excitation path suppresses low-frequency, fiber-induced photoluminescence and Raman emission.
 The collected signal is filtered through a 633~nm long-pass filter, a 532~nm notch filter, and a 900~nm short-pass filter to isolate the hBN phonon sideband.
 The excitation and collection paths are separated by a dichroic mirror (Di02-R561-25x36, Semrock), which provides additional short-pass filtering for excitation and long-pass filtering for collection.
-Finally, the fluorescence is routed into a single-mode fiber (780HP, Thorlabs) coupled to a single-photon counting module.
+Finally, the fluorescence from the free-space optical setup is coupled into a single-mode fiber (780HP, Thorlabs) and directed to a single-photon counting module.

 Microwave control is implemented using a vector signal generator (SG396, Stanford Research Systems), driven by arbitrary waveform generators (Pulse Streamer 8/2, Swabian, and HDAWG, Zurich Instruments).
-Single-photon detection is performed using a single-photon counting module (SPCM-AQRH-WX-TR, Excelitas) and a fast avalanche photodiode (APD440A, Thorlabs).
+Single-photon detection is performed using a single-photon counting module (SPCM-AQRH-WX-TR, Excelitas).
 Microwave switches (ZASWA-2-50DRA+, Mini-Circuits) with a rise time of 20~ns are used to gate both the photon-signal acquisition and the microwave output (only for ODMR experiments).
 Pulsed experiments employ direct IQ modulation on the signal generator to improve pulse sharpness.
 Microwave signals are amplified before entering the cryostat by a high-power (50 W) amplifier (50S1G4AM2, Amplifier Research).

 Inside the cryostat, 0 dB cryogenic attenuators (2082-6418-dB-CRYO, XMA) are installed on both the input and output microwave lines to thermalize the center conductors through improved metal-to-metal contact with the outer conductor.
 The output line is terminated with a high-power 50-Ohm load.
 Pulse sequences are generated with the \texttt{nspyre} framework (University of Chicago) and the \texttt{zhinst-toolkit} API (Zurich Instruments).
 Microwave lines are wire-bonded to a printed circuit board (PCB) through surface-mount launchers that connect to bonding pads.
 The configuration used in this work builds on a previous generation of the setup~\cite{rosenthal:2023, rosenthal:2024}.